rudyoactiv/autonomous-driving/README.md

 ### Sliding Window Search

-#### 1. Describe how (and identify where in your code) you implemented a sliding window search.
-How did you decide what scales to search and how much to overlap windows?
+#### 1. How we implemented a sliding window search and deciding what scales to search and how much to overlap windows.

 My first approach to implement sliding windows was to calculate all the windows and then apply the feature extraction to each one of them to find the one containing a car.
 It is implemented on `In [8]`.
 Cells `In [9]` and `In [10]` contains the code for loading the test images, applying the classifier to the images and drawing boxes.
 The scales and overlap parameter where found by experimenting on them until a successful result was found.
 The following image shows the results of this experimentation on the test images: